ycpcs/cs201-fall2015/lectures/lecture23.md

 The initial gap should be large, so that elements can move relatively far in the array.
 Dividing the number of array elements by 2 yields a good initial gap size.

 To change the gap, the gap should be divided by a constant, so that the gap decreases exponentially.
-Experiements have shown that dividing by 2.2 yields good results.
+Experiments have shown that dividing by 2.2 yields good results.
 Note that the final gap size must be 1: that way, Shell Sort ends by doing a normal insertion sort.
 However, because the array will be almost sorted, this will be fast.

 Analysis
 --------